khedoros/khedgb/README.md

 ### Super GameBoy

 There won't ever be full support; full support would mean implementing a full SNES emulator.
-I'll support common features: drawing the border, custom palette support, VRAM transfers, screen blanking.
-These are comparatively simple to do.
+The emulator supports drawing custom game borders, applying palette changes to the screen, screen blanking, and could be easily enhanced to support 2/4-player input.
+I'm leaving out SNES audio output support, various functions that adjust settings for the SGB itself, and anything that copies/run program code on the SNES (although I'll provide printed notification that those commands were received).

 ### GameBoy Camera